John Matos

-Crash (born John Matos; October 11, 1961 in Bronx, New York) is a graffiti artist.
+Crash (born John Matos; October 11, 1961, in Bronx, New York) is a graffiti artist.

 Early life

 As early as 13, John Matos was spray painting New York City trains, the full image art as opposed to simpler tagging soon transferred to silk screened canvas.

 Recognition

 Crash was first noticed through his murals on subway cars and dilapidated buildings and is now regarded as a pioneer of the Graffiti art movement.

-His work is said to convey a "visual link between street life and established society". and in 1980, Crash curated the now iconic exhibition:"Graffiti Art Success for America" at Fashion MODA, launching the graffiti movement that has remained very active through today.
+His work is said to convey a "visual link between street life and established society". and in 1980, Crash curated the now iconic exhibition:"Graffiti Art Success for America" at Fashion Moda, launching the graffiti movement that has remained very active through today.

-During the 1980s, Crash had exhibits across the United States and abroad.
-Galerie Yaki Kornblit was the first instrumental gallery in Amsterdam that helped launch his career in Europe.
-In 1981, Crash, along with 10 other artists were chosen by The Public Art Fund to design animated imagery for The Spectacolor Billboard in Times Square.

-In 1983, Crash was given his first gallery showing by Sidney Janis at the Sidney Janis Gallery, Chase Manhattan, N.A., as well as CITIBANK, N.A., and other collections came calling.
+In 1983, Crash was given his first gallery showing by Sidney Janis at the Sidney Janis Gallery.

-In 1988, he sprayed Notes in the Wind measuring 178 x 178 centimeters to be exhibited and eventually to be owned by the Peter Stuyvesant Foundation in Zevenaar, Netherlands.

-Eric Clapton Graffiti Guitars
+Eric Clapton graffiti guitars

 In 1996, Crash painted an Eric Clapton Signature Stratocaster and gave it to the artist as a gift.
 Clapton went on to use the specially designed guitar through his 2001 tour and later appeared with another.
 In total Crash has created 5 guitars for Clapton, though only three of them have made public appearances.
 One of Clapton's "Crashocasters" (nicknamed by Eric's former guitar tech, Lee Dickson) auctioned for $321,100 (USD) by the name of "Crash-3" and was used extensively during the first Crossroads Guitar Festival in 2004.
 Soon after Fender Musical Instruments commissioned the creation of 50 such graffiti designed guitars from Crash and named the line "Crashocasters."
 Crash went on to also design a line of custom painted Telecasters with matching Fender amps.
 Other artists such as John Mayer and Ed Sheeran have used the custom painted Crashocaster guitars.
-Crash painted another Crashocaster which Clapton played at the Crossroads Guitar Festival 2019 held at American Airlines Center of Dallas (Texas) on September 20th and 21st, 2019.
+Crash painted another Crashocaster which Clapton played at the Crossroads Guitar Festival 2019 held at American Airlines Center of Dallas (Texas) on September 20 and 21, 2019.